About HEMA Scorecard

 Click on Finals Bracket in the lower navigational bar.
 This will give you the option to create a new bracket.
 Enter in the desired bracket size in the field Number of Fighters

 Double Elimination - To make a double elimination bracket enter a number greater than 4 in the lower text field.
 This will create a winners bracket and a consolation bracket.
 The navigation options to the bracket will also change to Winners Bracket and Consolation Bracket.
-(Technically the bronze medal match of a regular tournament is a double elimination bracket for only the top 4.)

 Deleting a Bracket - To delete a bracket use the delete bracket button at the bottom of the winners bracket page.